Torbet/edin-mls-25-spring/task-2/README.md

 ```bash
 srun --gres=gpu:a6000:1 --pty bash
 ```
-Aleternitivly you can call the below to get any availble GPU
+alternatively you can call the below to get any availble GPU
 ```bash
 srun --gres=gpu:gpu:1 --pty bash
 ```